-It’s the first day of 2017.
-It’s very quiet other than the birds singing an early morning song in the garden.
+It’s very quiet in my garden other than the birds singing an early morning song.

 Textures and shapes are important in the overall structual design in Persian Gardens so as to harness the light.
 Iran’s dry heat makes shade important where trees and trellises feature as shade and pavilions and walls block the sun.